dukes101/lom-reference/README.md

 - Consolidates the historical regular season and final standings

 `Analysis.ipynb`
-- Calculates all data sources for the dashboard (performance, accolades, head-to-head, highlights, lowlights, year-over-year stats)
+- Calculates metrics for the dashboard (performance, accolades/cards, head-to-head, highlights, lowlights, year-over-year stats)

 ## Data
-`headtoheadsummary.csv` - a head-to-head summary of every possible matchup in the leagu
+`headtoheadsummary.csv`

+This table is a raw head-to-head summary.
+Refer to `opponents.csv` for a clean version

 `matchups_clean.csv`

-This **matchups** records every game played in league history, including both regular season and playoff matchups.
+This **matchups** table records every game played in league history, including both regular season and playoff matchups.
 Each row represents a **unique weekly matchup** between two teams, with detailed results:

 - **Year** → Season of the matchup